getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/touchevents.md

 }
 ```
 {% capture __alert_content -%}
-As this applies to **all** class and function names—not just React components—this could increase your js bundle size.
+As this applies to **all** class and function names — not just React components — this could increase your JS bundle size.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"